Installment Loans For Bad Credit

 The problem with such a short term is that most people will not have the time to get finances in order.
 It also means that a large portion of their next check will go towards paying back the loan and the fees that come with it.

 Because you are missing a huge portion of your next check, borrowers will typically come up short before their next payday.
 So, what do they do?
 They take out another payday loan.
 This is how people get caught in a payday loan trap.
 Watch out.

 This is the biggest things that payday loans come under fire for, high loan fees.
 The fees will vary quite a bit depending on the lender but a typical fee might be something like $20 for every $100 borrowed.
 So, a $200 loan for example, would have $40 in fees.

-If you have bad credit and need money, on the surface, this is not too bad.
+Since these are loans for people with bad credit, on the surface, this may not sound too bad.
 After all, the fee is just 20% of the amount borrowed and you need the money.

 The problem comes when you figure out the actual interest rate.
 20% is not it.
 Take the loan term into account and the actual interest rate you are paying will be somewhere between 400% and 600%.